The Geysers: Geothermal power stations

 The Geysers is the world's largest geothermal field spanning an area of around 30 mi2 in Sonoma, Lake and Mendocino counties in California, centered in the area of Geyser Canyon and Cobb Mountain.
 Power from The Geysers provides electricity to Sonoma, Lake, Mendocino, Marin, and Napa counties.
 It is estimated that the development meets 60% of the power demand for the coastal region between the Golden Gate Bridge and the Oregon state line.
 Unlike most geothermal resources, The Geysers is a dry steam field which mainly produces superheated steam.

 Steam used at The Geysers is produced from a greywacke sandstone reservoir, capped by a heterogeneous mix of low permeability rocks and underlain by a silicic intrusion.
 Gravitational and seismic studies suggest that the source of heat for the steam reservoir is a large magma chamber over 4 mi beneath the surface, and greater than 8 mi in diameter.

 The first geothermal wells drilled in Geyser Canyon were the first in the Western Hemisphere.
 The first power plant at The Geysers was privately developed by the owner of The Geysers Resort and opened in 1921, producing 250 kilowatts of power to light the resort.
-In 1960, Pacific Gas and Electric began operation of their 11-megawatt plant at the Geysers.
+In 1960, Pacific Gas and Electric (PG&E) began operation of their 11-megawatt plant at the Geysers.
 The original turbine lasted for more than 30 years and produced 11 MW net power.

 By 1999, the steam to power extraction had begun to deplete The Geysers steam field and production began to drop.
 However, since October 16, 1997, The Geysers steam field has been recharged by injection of treated sewage effluent, producing approximately 77 megawatts of capacity in 2004.
 The effluent is piped up to 50 mi from its source at the Lake County Sanitation waste water treatment plants and added to the Geysers steam field via geothermal injection.